pete0emerson/ssh-client-certificate-demo/README.md

 docker exec ssh cat /client-cert.pub > ./client-cert.pub
 ```

-# Fire up an agent and add the private key (the signed cert will be loaded, too)
+## Fire up an agent and add the private key (the signed cert will be loaded, too)

 ```
 ssh-agent /bin/bash
 ssh-add ./client
 ```

-# SSH to the docker container with no public key or password
+## SSH to the docker container with no public key or password
 ```
-ssh -A -p 2222 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@localhost
+ssh -A -p 2222 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null root@localhost 'hostname ; whoami ; uptime'
 ```

-# Clean up
+## Clean up

 ```
 cd ..